-Here are some of the organisations for which I’ve worked while on the staff of Learning Materials Design.
+Here are some of the organisations for which I’ve worked, both as a freelancer and as a staff member at Learning Materials Design.

 Department for Education and Skills

 The Department wanted some up-to-date video material to accompany its training programme for school governors in secondary schools, and on behalf of Learning Materials Design I managed the contract to produce this and also to create a distance learning version of the face-to-face training.